We sometimes use affiliate links in our content. This won’t cost you anything, but it helps us to keep the site running. Thanks for your support.

 How to Get Started with The Little Rabbit Lapbook

-Follow these simple instructions to get started with the The Little Rabbit lapbook.
+Follow these simple instructions to get started with this literature based lapbook.

 - Buy a copy of the book, The Little Rabbit, or find it at your local library.